 Tasked with all research and outreach, Barrett began compiling the art and book excerpts for all 26 slides.
 Diversity in subject matter was top of mind when selecting materials, as was a range of geographic settings, socioeconomic conditions, and book genres.
 Also part of the Empowering Young Writers toolkit are educational guides to enhance classroom content.
 Writing concepts are divided into five categories: Writers’ Tools, Story Basics, Characters, Plot, and Setting, each with guided activities and themed prompts.

-Each of the slides’ featured works amounted to more than 18 months of permissions acquisition.
-NCBLA publications editor Karen Lotz (publishing director-at-large at Candlewick), along with publications agent Ginger Knowlton of Curtis Brown, Ltd., took ownership of the time-consuming process, which often required contacting the writers and illustrators themselves.
+Each of the slides’ featured works amounted to more than 18 months of permissions acquisition, spearheaded by Eddins.
+NCBLA publications editor Karen Lotz (publishing director-at-large at Candlewick), along with publications agent Ginger Knowlton of Curtis Brown, Ltd., also assisted in the time-consuming process, which required obtaining permission from the publishers and, in some cases, contacting the writers and illustrators themselves.

 Barrett tapped James Ransome for use of his artwork in Grandaddy’s Turn in the Writers’ Tools: Your Five Senses, as well as Jack Wong for his illustrations from When You Can Swim to incorporate into a slide about developing a sense of wonder.
 “We had a lovely e-mail correspondence… He expressed admiration for our work, and I was able to thank him for writing a book that helps kids learn to love water and swimming,” she said.